 Technology is a vital tool in today’s world, and is integrated throughout the Middle School program.
 We teach students how to be educated consumers of media resources, discuss etiquette and ethics, and purposefully work on the skills that adolescents will need as they move through their lives.

-All Middle School students have easy access to laptops throughout the school day via several mobile carts.
-Middle School students learn to stretch and broaden their technology skills using a variety of programs and cloud-based applications.
+New in the 2017-18 school year, all Middle School students will be provided with their own laptops.
+Through technology, Middle School students learn to stretch and broaden their skills using a variety of programs and cloud-based applications.
 Particular emphasis is placed on hands-on, authentic learning experiences where technology is used to convey a message, solve a problem, and collaborate with peers.
 Students learn to use the Internet as an investigative tool, all while putting into practice responsible use.

-Sixth and seventh grade students take technology seminar courses to strengthen computer skills such as word processing, algorithmic thinking, multimedia applications, and presentation software.
+Fifth, sixth, and seventh grade students take technology seminar classes to strengthen computer skills such as word processing, algorithmic thinking, multimedia applications, and presentation software.
 Additionally, students learn about the ethical challenges of using a computer and about making informed choices.

-Mounds Park Academy was one of the first schools in Minnesota to initiate a 1:1 laptop program in the Upper School.
+Mounds Park Academy was one of the first schools in Minnesota to initiate a 1:1 laptop program.
+Our Learning with Laptops program in the Upper School redefines educational freedom.
 The walls of the classroom virtually expand, allowing students and teachers diverse opportunities to investigate, explore and engage in interactive learning experiences.
 A semester-long Introduction to Upper School seminar course for ninth grade students includes computer and technology skills expected of Upper School students as well as discussions about the ethical use of computers.
 The multimedia capabilities of the laptop become a portable, interactive lab and Upper School faculty take advantage of those “teachable moments” designing classroom activities that allow opportunities to investigate, explore and connect in significant ways.